RAK3244 BastWAN Breakout Board Quick Start Guide

 If there is already an existing URL on the textbox, click the button at the right end of the field.
 This will open an editing window, allowing you to paste the above URL onto a new line as demonstrated in Figure 12.

-1. Look for Electronic Cats SAMD Boards in the Boards Manager search bar.
-Click Install for the Electronic Cats SAMD Boards, and wait for the installation to finish before closing the window.
+- In the Boards Manager search bar, look for Electronic Cats SAMD Boards.
+Click Install next to Electronic Cats SAMD Boards, and wait for the installation to complete before closing the window.

 LoRaWAN Library Installation

-In order for the sample code to work, the Beelan-LoRaWAN library must be installed.
-To do this, navigate to Tools > Manage Libraries on Arduino IDE.
-Then search for Beelan LoraWAN and install the latest version of the library.
-The window indicates if the library is installed, as shown in Figure 15.
+To ensure the sample code works, install the Beelan-LoRaWAN library.
+In the Arduino IDE, go to Tools > Manage Libraries.
+Search for Beelan LoRaWAN and install the latest version of the library.
+The window will indicate when the library is successfully installed, as shown in Figure 15.

 Visit the Beelan-LoRaWAN official GitHub repository for more information.